fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Follow the instrunctions in this section to install Edge Data Store on Windows computers.

 1) Download the tar file from OSIsoft.
-2) Navigate to the directory in which the tar file was downloaded and enter the following command:
+2) Navigate to the directory in which the tar file was downloaded and enter the following command

   ``tar -xvf EdgeDataServerInstall.tar``

   You can also specify a directory in which to install:

    ``tar -xvf EdgeDataServerInstall.tar -C *your directory*``